 The Surprising Results

 VentureBeat's research is another step in the right direction toward educating the market on automation solutions.
-The more access companies have to 3rd party, unbiased research, the less likely they are to adopt multiple solutions unnecessarily.
+The more access companies have to 3rd party, unbiased research, the less likely they are to adopt poor fitting solutions or .

 Other great research sites like G2 Crowd and TrustRadius are also doing wonders for businesses, ensuring that as this market grows, customers remain empowered and educated.